Spectrasonics - Trilian (boîte)

 -

-realistic slides with dynamic multi-sampling
+Realistic slides thanks to dynamic multi-sampling

 -